-- Prepayments by the borrower. - Liquidations resulting from default, casualty or condemnation. - Payments we make, as Guarantor, under our guarantee of principal, other than payments of scheduled principal. - Prepayments resulting from the repurchase of Mortgages from a PC Pool due to default, delinquency, refinancings and modifications (including under our Relief Refinance and Home Affordable Modification Programs), inaccurate representations and warranties made by sellers or other factors.
+- Prepayments by the borrower. - Liquidations resulting from default, casualty or condemnation. - Payments we make, as Guarantor, under our guarantee of principal, other than payments of scheduled principal.

+• Prepayments resulting from the repurchase of Mortgages from a PC Pool due to default, delinquency, inaccurate representations and warranties made by sellers or other factors.